Cookie Consent by Free Privacy Policy Generator website

 Dualling of the A64 east of Hopgrove

-The A64 is a strategic road (trunk road) and is operated and maintained by Highways England, not the council.
+The A64 is a strategic road (trunk road) and is operated and maintained by National Highways, not the council.
 Proposals to improve the A64 east of Hopgrove were put forward for funding consideration via the government’s Road Investment Strategy 3 (RIS3) and are under review.

 Top of page